Modern Slavery Statement

 Our supply chain is complex because of the range of plants and other goods we offer for sale to our customers and the range of food we serve in our cafe bars.
 85% of the plants we sell come from UK nurseries.
 Most of our other products are purchased from UK suppliers with some from EU and EEA suppliers.
 A very small minority is purchased from non- UK/EU/EEA sources.
 Whilst we have clear visibility of our direct suppliers it becomes more complex further down our supply chain.

 We are members of a buying group, called the Tillington Group, which comprises like-minded family-owned garden centre businesses who co-operate in some buying and marketing activities.
 Modern Slavery has been discussed as a group by the senior principals of those businesses and their HR professionals.
 All members are aligned in wanting to do our best to eliminate modern slavery in our supply chains.
-In addition, awareness is being raised in the negotiator training sessions which are being rolled out during 2023 and 2024.
+The Chairman of Squire’s includes anti modern slavery as part of her presentation to members attending negotiator training sessions and management training sessions which are now in their second year.

 In order to assist us in taking steps to identify possible issues in our supply chain Tillington has joined Sedex.
-FY 22 has been our second full year of membership of Sedex.
 Sedex is a global membership organisation dedicated to driving improvements in ethical and responsible business practices in global supply chains.
 It assists buyers and suppliers to share and exchange data, helping to manage social and environmental risks better within their supply chain, and positively impact responsible sourcing.
 Sedex provides a range of tools, services, guidance and training to help companies map and manage risks in their supply chain, with over 50,000 members in 155 countries, across 35 industry sectors, including food, agriculture, financial services, clothing, packaging and chemicals.
+We continue to look at how the Tillington Group can use the information available through Sedex more effectively

 During FY 2021 in excess of 100 suppliers signed up to our new supplier documents.
 In FY 2022 a further 75 signed up.
 In 2023 another 60 signed up.
+In 2024, a further 46 suppliers have signed up to our new supplier documents.
 This figure comprises new suppliers and existing suppliers with whom we are renewing our supply agreements.
 We have actively prioritised new suppliers, suppliers who are significant in terms of value and those who might be considered higher risk.
 In the case of the small number of lines we are direct sourcing from the Far East every supplier has signed up to our new supplier documents.
-In addition, all our suppliers of Christmas decorations for 2023 have signed our new documents.
+In addition, all our suppliers of Christmas decorations for 2024 have signed our new documents.

-Over the next year we shall be re-focusing on our nursery suppliers and logistics partner as well as continuing to work down the list of suppliers by value and risk profile explained above.
-All our nursery suppliers have been sent our new documents and to date 15 out of 38 have signed, up from 8 out of 35 last year.
+Over the next year we shall be continue to focus on our nursery suppliers and logistics partner as well as working down the list of suppliers by value and risk profile explained above.
+All our nursery suppliers have been sent our new documents and to date 22 out of 35 have signed, up from 15 out of 38 last year, and 8 from 35 in 2022.
 No supplier to whom we have sent our new documents containing our supplier code of conduct has refused to accept them.

 If we find instances of non -compliance and/or non- cooperation we will consider what remedial action to take on a case by case basis.
 This may mean we decide not to take on a new supplier or to cease to trade with an existing supplier.
 One supplier was de-listed as a result and remains de listed.
 We will also monitor suppliers failing to cooperate or considered high risk.
 Where suppliers are manufacturing in countries where modern slavery is a known to be prevalent, we will seek further assurance and evidence of compliance from those suppliers and/or through the Sedex scheme as applicable.
 Such suppliers will be considered high risk until satisfactory evidence of compliance is received.